-The bill amends RCW 43.330.705 to enhance the structure and responsibilities of the office of homeless youth prevention and protection programs in Washington State.
-It establishes an advisory committee that will include a diverse group of stakeholders, such as advocates, legislators, parent advocates, youth representatives, law enforcement, service providers, and individuals with lived experience of homelessness.
-The committee's role is to provide guidance and recommendations on funding, policy, and practice gaps related to homeless youth and young adults.
-The bill also specifies that the advisory committee must be staffed by the department and that members will be appointed by the governor, with legislators appointed by the leadership of the state legislature.
+The bill amends RCW 43.330.705 to enhance the structure and responsibilities of the Office of Homeless Youth Prevention and Protection Programs in Washington State.
+It establishes a comprehensive advisory committee that includes a diverse range of stakeholders, such as advocates, legislators, parent advocates, youth representatives, law enforcement, service providers, and individuals with lived experience of homelessness.
+The committee's role is to provide guidance on funding, policy, and practice gaps related to homeless youth and young adults, ensuring that the office can effectively address the needs of this vulnerable population.

 Statutes affected: Original bill: 43.330.705